 Want to Learn More About Your Jewelry?

 You can rely on karat ratings and production hallmarks to get an idea of how much gold your jewelry contains.
-However, we always recommend having your items inspected by a precious metal expert.
+However, we always recommend a precious metal expert inspect your items.

-If you’re ready to sell your precious-metal jewelry, click here to get started with Garfield today!
+If you want to sell your precious-metal jewelry, click here to start with Garfield today!

 Garfield Refining buys all used gold, gold-filled, platinum, and silver jewelry for the fair market value of precious metal content only.
 We don’t appraise jewelry on its artistry, brand, or vintage.